 What we've found is that the everyday staple had a huge presence on the runways, with just about every big name putting its own spin on it.
 And while we don't intend to cast aside our straight-leg jeans or classic denim jackets, we are certainly going to be investing in the pieces set to take 2020 by storm, too.

 From Chanel's foray with denim Bermuda shorts (yes, really) to the new jean detail that's set to pick up where raw hems left off, scroll below as we share some of the biggest denim trends 2020 has to offer right now.

 While 2019 was dominated by the denim boiler suit, 2020 is all about classic dungarees in vintage-style washes.
-The key is to opt for oversized silhouettes or size up to harness their relaxed appeal.
+The key is to opt for oversize silhouettes or size up to harness their relaxed appeal.

-Though they've taken a backseat over the past few seasons, the denim skirt is set to make a triumphant return in midi hemlines and a variety of washes.
-Wear with a tailored blazer like the models at Stella McCartney for a cool high/low balance.
+Though they've taken a back seat over the past few seasons, the denim skirt is set to make a triumphant return in midi hemlines and a variety of washes.
+Wear with a tailored blazer like the models at Stella McCartney for a cool high-low balance.

 With Chanel's runway seal of approval, denim Bermuda shorts will likely take over the style scene.
 Wear them with chic ballet pumps and Breton stripes to harness Chanel's nautical feel.